-- The Company being a private company, the provisions of section 295 of the Act are not applicable. - The Company has maintained the Register of Directors and their disclosure of interest in other entities. - 10.
-There were no instances transactions under section 188 (Related Party Transactions) during the financial year that required the approval of the shareholders of the company or the Board of Directors or Central Government. - 11.
-The Company has not issued any duplicate share certificate during the year. - 12.
-The Company has not allotted shares during the year. - 13.
-There were no requests for Transfer of shares during the year. - 14.
-The Company being a company registered under section 8 of the Act 2013 (formerly Section 25 of the Companies Act 1956) has not declared dividend during the financial year and during the preceding financial years and therefore the provisions of the Act relevant to the declaration and payment of dividend is not applicable to the company. - 15.
+- 7. No Extraordinary General meeting was held during the financial year. - The Company has maintained the Register of Directors and their disclosure of interest in other entities. - There were no instances transactions under section 188 (Related Party Transactions) during the financial year that required the approval of the shareholders of the company or the Board of Directors or Central Government. - 10.
+The Company has not issued any duplicate share certificate during the year. - 11.
+The Company has not allotted shares during the year. - 12.
+There were no requests for Transfer of shares during the year. - 13.
+The Company being a company registered under section 8 of the Act 2013 (formerly Section 25 of the Companies Act 1956) has not declared dividend during the financial year and during the preceding financial years and therefore the provisions of the Act relevant to the declaration and payment of dividend is not applicable to the company. - 14.
 The Board of Directors is duly constituted.
-The changes in the constitution of the Board have been duly recorded and reported to the Registrar of Companies, Karnataka. - 16.
-The Company did not appoint Managing Director or Whole time Director during the year. - 17.
-All directors have duly disclosed their interest in other companies, firms etc as per the Act and the rules made there under. - 18.
-The Company has not appointed any sole selling agents during the financial year. - 19.
-The Company was not required to obtain any approvals of the Central Government, Company law Board, Regional Director and or such other authorities prescribed under the various provisions of the Act during the financial year. - 20.
-The Company has not bought back any shares during the year. - 21.
-As the Company has not issued any preference shares during the financial year, the provisions of the Act in respect of redemption of preference shares are not applicable to the company. - 22.
+There were no changes in the constitution of the Board during the year. - 15.
+The Company did not appoint Managing Director or Whole time Director during the year. - 16.
+All directors have duly disclosed their interest in other companies, firms etc as per the Act and the rules made there under. - 17.
+The Company has not appointed any sole selling agents during the financial year. - 18.
+The Company was not required to obtain any approvals of the Central Government, Company law Board, Regional Director and or such other authorities prescribed under the various provisions of the Act during the financial year. - 19.
+The Company has not bought back any shares during the year. - 20.
+As the Company has not issued any preference shares during the financial year, the provisions of the Act in respect of redemption of preference shares are not applicable to the company. - 21.
 There were no transactions necessitating the company to keep in abeyance the rights to dividend, rights shares or bonus shares pending registration of transfer of shares, as there were no transfer of shares during the year and no dividend was declared.

-- 23. The Company being a private company, has not invited/accepted any deposits or unsecured loans falling within the purview of section 73 and 74 of the Companies Act 2013 and the rules framed there under. - 24.
-There were no instances for the Board to comply with the provisions of section 180 (Restrictions on the powers of the board) of the Act. - 25.
-There were no instances requiring the compliance of provisions of section 186 of the Act (Inter corporate Loans/ Deposits). - 26.
-The Company has not altered the Memorandum of Association of the company during the year. - 27.
-The Company has not altered its Articles of Association during the year. - 28.
-There was no prosecution initiated against or show cause notice received by the company and no fines or penalties or other punishment was imposed on the company during the financial year, for offences under the Act. - 29.
-The Company has not received any money from its employees during the financial year. - 30.
-The Company has deposited, both employer's and employees' contribution to the Provident Fund, with the prescribed authorities.
+- 22. The Company being a private company, has not invited/accepted any deposits or unsecured loans falling within the purview of section 73 and 74 of the Companies Act 2013 and the rules framed there under. - 23.
+There were no instances for the Board to comply with the provisions of section 180 (Restrictions on the powers of the board) of the Act. - 24.
+There were no instances requiring the compliance of provisions of section 186 of the Act (Inter corporate Loans/ Deposits). - 25.
+The Company has not altered the Memorandum of Association of the company during the year. - 26.
+The Company has not altered its Articles of Association during the year. - 27.
+There was no prosecution initiated against or show cause notice received by the company and no fines or penalties or other punishment was imposed on the company during the financial year, for offences under the Act. - 28.
+The Company has not received any money from its employees during the financial year.

+29. The Company has deposited, both employer's and employees' contribution to the Provident Fund, with the prescribed authorities.

+Chenthamarai \

-Chenthamarai V C.S.P 2822 THAMAA
+C.S.P 2822

-Dated 26th June 2015 at Bangalore
+Dated 23rd June 2016 at Bangalore